-An employee on Reserve Forces Service Leave may elect to remain a member of the LGPS.
-If they do so, the employer will calculate APP whilst the reservist is on leave and drop that into the person's cumulative pensionable pay on the payroll (ie into the main or 50/50 section).
-The member continues to build up a pension as if they were still at work.
+If an employee is on Reserve Forces Service Leave (and, if eligible to be in the Armed Forces Pension Scheme during that period, has elected to remain a member of the LGPS) the employer will calculate APP whilst the reservist is on leave and drop that into the person's cumulative pensionable pay on the payroll (ie into the main or 50/50 section) so the person continues to build up a pension as if they were still at work.

 The employer would pay no employer contribution to the LGPS administering authority on that APP.
-The employer would notify the reservist and, via the reservist, the Ministry of Defence (MoD) of both the APP figure and the employee and employer contribution rate due on that amount, and the amount of any additional contributions being paid by the member.
-If the MoD pay is less than the member's pensionable pay as defined in the 2008 Scheme, and the additional contributions are:

-- Additional Regular Contributions (ARCs),

-- contributions to purchase added years, or

-- Additional Survivor Benefit Contributions (ASBC s).

-then the additional contributions are deemed to have been paid.
+The employer would notify the reservist and, via the reservist, the Ministry of Defence (MoD) of both the APP figure and the employee and employer contribution rate due on that amount, and the amount of any additional contributions being paid by the member (except where the MoD pay is less than the member's pensionable pay as defined in the 2008 Scheme, and the additional contributions are Additional Regular Contributions (ARCs), contributions to purchase added years, or Additional Survivor Benefit Contributions (ASBCs).
+In this event the additional contributions are deemed to have been paid).

-The MoD would deduct the employee contribution and any additional employee contributions from the reservist and pay those contributions, together with the employer contribution, directly over to the LGPS administering authority or to the AVC provider, as appropriate.
+The MoD would deduct the employee contribution and the additional employee contributions (if any) from the reservist and pay those contributions, together with the employer contribution, directly over to the LGPS administering authority or to the AVC provider, as appropriate.
 Note that any employer contributions to a SCAPC or SCAVC remain payable by the employer.
-If the employer continues to pay the reservist some pay whilst they are on reserve forces service leave, that pay is non-pensionable.
-Neither employee nor employer contributions should be deducted.
-Any pay paid by the employer is not added into the person's cumulative pensionable pay figure.
-Only APP is added into the cumulative pensionable pay during a period of reserve forces leave.
+If the employer continues to pay the reservist some pay whilst they are on reserve forces service leave, neither employee or employer contributions are payable on that pay (because that pay is non-pensionable and contributions are payable on the APP figure) and the pay paid by the employer is not added into the person's cumulative pensionable pay figure (ie into the main or 50/50 section cumulative pensionable pay) because the APP has been added into the cumulative pensionable pay.

-End of APP accrual
+Cessation of APP accrual